-21. Agencies should gather and maintain baseline comparative data on representation, including by nonlawyers, to (1) help agencies and others assess whether rules and procedures regarding nonlawyer representation are achieving agency goals in making such representation available and accessible; and (2) identify opportunities for expanding access to representation.
+22. Agencies should gather and maintain baseline comparative data on representation, including by nonlawyers, to (1) help agencies and others assess whether rules and procedures regarding nonlawyer representation are achieving agency goals in making such representation available and accessible; and (2) identify opportunities for expanding access to representation.
 Such data should include, at a minimum, the type and number of nonlawyer representatives; the outcomes, in aggregate, of cases in which parties have no representation, lawyer representation, or nonlawyer representation; the number of pending applications for accreditation; and average wait time for applications to be reviewed.
-Agencies should make data regarding representation publicly available and regularly update it.
+Agencies should make data regarding representation publicly available, including on their websites, and regularly update it.

-22. To the extent practicable, agencies should gather and maintain data on assistance, including by nonlawyers, to assess participants' experiences with and access to various forms of assistance.
+23. To the extent practicable, agencies should gather and maintain data on assistance, including by nonlawyers, to assess participants' experiences with and access to various forms of assistance.
 Agencies may collect such information by, for example, surveying participants regarding whether they received any assistance, the type of assistance they received, and the effectiveness of such assistance.
-Agencies may also require grantees, as a condition of their grants, to report on the types of assistance they provide, the number of participants they assist, and the outcomes of such assistance (e.g., the individual applied for or received benefits).
-Agencies should make data on assistance publicly available and regularly update it.
+To help with the assessment of funding opportunities, agencies may also require grantees, as a condition of their grants, to report on the types of assistance they provide, the number of participants they assist, and the outcomes of such assistance (e.g., the individual applied for benefits).
+Agencies should make data on assistance publicly available, including on their websites, and regularly update it.